 - Level 5: The car is completely autonomous in every situation.

 How autonomous vehicles work

 Both technology and automotive companies have developed self-driving technologies over the past few years.
-While each design varies, most autonomous driving systems create and maintain an internal map of the vehicle’s surroundings, based on a wide range of sensors.
+While each design varies, most autonomous driving systems create and maintain an internal map of the vehicle’s surroundings, based on a wide range of sensors design ideas.

 In-built software then processes these inputs, plots a navigational path and sends instructions to the vehicle’s acceleration, braking and steering systems.
 Self-driving cars may also be “connected”, allowing them to communicate with other vehicles or infrastructure, like next-generation traffic lights.

 Following a successful test drive on the streets of Las Vegas, Hyundai Motor wowed audiences with the Autonomous IONIQ concept at the 2016 Automobility LA.
 It was later introduced to European audiences at the 2017 Geneva Motor Show.

 Thanks to its hidden LiDAR system, the Autonomous IONIQ can detect the absolute position of surrounding vehicles and objects.
 This is situated in its front bumper instead of on the roof, ensuring the vehicle looks like any other car on the road rather than an unfinished prototype.